 Atomic scale processing using plasmas and atomic layer deposition has the wonderful mix of requiring more fundamental understanding and being industrially relevant.”

 Harm Knoops obtained his PhD degree in Applied Physics at Eindhoven University of Technology in 2011 with his thesis titled Atomic Layer Deposition: From Reaction Mechanisms to 3D-integrated Micro-batteries.
 In a work visit during his PhD to Argonne National Labs (USA), he focused on loss processes in ozone-based ALD and linked these to a similar mechanism in plasma ALD.
 Prior to joining OIPT in the beginning of 2014, he spent several years in post-doc positions related to plasma processing, solar cells and ALD.
 After his postdoc and while working at OIPT and TU/e he has focused on advancing the deposition and understanding in the ALD of nitrides which led to improvement of silicon nitride ALD and the understanding of redeposition effects in plasma ALD.

-Atomic layer deposition for nanostructured Li-ion batteriesJournal of Vacuum Science and Technology.
-A: Vacuum, Surfaces, and Films (2012)
+Atomic layer deposition for nanostructured Li-ion batteriesJournal of Vacuum Science and Technology A (2012)

 Surface loss in ozone-based atomic layer deposition processesChemistry of Materials (2011)

 Conformality of plasma-assisted ALD: physical processes and modelingJournal of the Electrochemical Society (2010)

 Redeposition in plasma-assisted atomic layer deposition : silicon nitride film quality ruled by the gas residence timeApplied Physics Letters (2015)